THS Logo Text Black

 Freshwater Exposure (Rivers, Lakes, etc.)

-Thinking about taking a swim in a river or a lake?
-Think again!
 Freshwater bodies are teeming with microorganisms.
 Like any open wound, your fresh tattoo exposed to such water becomes an inviting nest for bacteria, leading to painful infections.
-If you’re genuinely considering how to take care of a tattoo, this is a big no-no.

 Bathtub and Long Showers